verhovsky/books-futures-explained/src/4_pin.md

 Yep, you're right, that's double negation right there. `!Unpin` means "not-un-pin".

-This naming scheme is Rust deliberately testing if you're too tired to safely implement a type with this marker.
+_This naming scheme is Rust deliberately testing if you're too tired to safely implement a type with this marker.
 If you're starting to get confused by
-`!Unpin` it's a good sign that it's time to lay down the work and start over tomorrow with a fresh mind.
+`!Unpin` it's a good sign that it's time to lay down the work and start over tomorrow with a fresh mind._

-> I hope you didn't mind the joke.
-There are valid reasons for the names
+> On a more serious note, I feel obliged to mention that there are valid reasons for the names
 > that were chosen.
-If you want you can read a bit of the discussion from the
+If you want to you can read a bit of the discussion from the
 > [internals thread][internals_unpin].
-The best takeaway from there in my eyes
+One of the best takeaways from there in my eyes
 > is this quote from `tmandry`:
 >
 > _Think of taking a thumbtack out of a cork board so you can tweak how a flyer looks.
 For Unpin types, this unpinning is directly supported by the type; you can do this implicitly.
 You can even swap out the object with another before you put the pin back.
 For other types, you must be much more careful._